BananaOnTheWall/bananaonthewall.github.io/_posts/2014-08-18-evernote-free-share.md

 So I cancelled the subscription and my premium features will remain active until the end of the current billing circle.

-To my surprise, I found my wife's account, which is a free account and has gone premium, can now share editable notebooks with me too.
+To my surprise, I found my wife's account, which is a free account and has never gone premium, can now share editable notebooks with me too.

 I googled a little bit and found these two posts in the forum of Evernote: